gopheryan/jobby/rfd/01-jobby.md

         Command string
         // Arguments for command/process
         Args []string
-        // Environment variables for the process to inherit Env map[string]string
-        // Path to a directory where stdout will be persisted as file StdoutPath string
-        // Path to a directory where stdout will be persisted as file StderrPath string
+        // File path where the job will write its stdout data
+        // ex: /tmp/myjob_stdout
+        StdoutPath string
+        // File path where the job will write its stderr data
+        // ex: /tmp/myjob_stderr
+        StderrPath string
     }

     // Creates and starts a job
     func NewJob(args JobArgs) (*Job, error)

-    // Stops the job and waits forthe underlying process to exit (Blocking) func (j *Job) Stop() error
+    // Stops the by sending a kill signal to the process func (j *Job) Stop() error

     // Retrieves current status of  job